Wat Wax: Your 2026 Guide to Board Traction

 Frequently Asked Questions

-How often should I reapply surf wax?
+How often should I wax my surfboard?

 Conclusion